leonardblaschek/Rscripts/README.md

 # R scripts used in Publications
 #### _Leonard Blaschek_

-Listed are all scripts that were used to create figures in published or submitted manuscripts.
+Listed are all scripts that I used to create figures in published or submitted manuscripts.
 All scripts are independent of each other.
 For the used data files, see the respective supplementary files on the journal page.
-Subfigures that are not listed were done outside of R. Do not hesitate to contact me if something is unclear or missing.
+Subfigures that are not listed were done outside of R or by co-authors.
+Do not hesitate to contact me if something is unclear or missing.

 ### Wiesner Test Manuscript, Blaschek _et al._, 2019
 #### Figure 1